Skip to main content

 4. Reviewing Expiration Details:

-• A new section will appear next to the user’s name, indicating the exact date and time their access will expire.
+• A new section will appear below the user’s name, indicating the exact date and time their access will expire.

 Managing and Updating Guest Access